-We believe that through our innovative strategic initiatives and existing commercial relationships, we will continue to efficiently secure highquality equipment necessary to maximize our operational advantages.
+We believe that through our innovative strategic initiatives and existing commercial relationships, we will continue to efficiently secure high-quality equipment necessary to maximize our operational advantages.
 Using our access to and control of environmentally beneficial and low-cost power as leverage, our focus is on sourcing the latest crypto asset mining technology and engaging in transactions to align our interests with those of other key industry stakeholders, including equipment manufacturers and high-performance computing infrastructure managers.
-We are actively adding to our existing fleet of approximately 1,800 miners currently deployed at the Scrubgrass Plant with hash rate capacity of approximately 85 PH/s, through the execution of three definitive agreements since April 1, 2021 with multiple suppliers to purchase over 27,300 additional miners with a total hash capacity equal to over 2,600 PH/s.
-Approximately 93% of these miners are scheduled to be delivered in 2021, with the first batch scheduled for delivery in August 2021, and the remaining 7% throughout 2022.
+We are actively adding to our existing fleet of approximately 3,000 miners currently deployed at the Scrubgrass Plant with hash rate capacity of approximately 100 PH/s, through the execution of three definitive agreements since April 1, 2021 with multiple suppliers to purchase over 27,300 miners with a total hash capacity equal to over 2,600 PH/s.
+Approximately 92% of these miners are scheduled to be delivered in 2021, with the first batch scheduled for delivery in August 2021, and the remaining 8% throughout 2022.
 The first 16,000 miners are expected to be housed in our data centers at the Scrubgrass Plant with the remainder deployed at future power generation facilities, including, potentially, the Panther Creek Plant and the Third Plant, starting later this year.
+Our location in the cooler Northeastern United States and access to cheap power allows us to cool our miners at lower cost than if we were located in warmer regions and also affords us the flexibility to buy power off the grid when the cost of such power is cheaper than our cost of production, resulting in our ability to maximize crypto asset mining operations through low variable costs and cost per MW.
+Our current focus is on mining Bitcoin, which we may convert to USD to the extent necessary to fund our development.